-Since its inception in 2007, the CSR Centre in Bangladesh aims to promote responsible business to strengthen local institutional capacity, raise awareness of CSR and serve as a champion for CSR adaptation and implementation in Bangladesh and globally.
-It is the only entity in the country which does research, policy advocacy, capacity building, training and implementations on strategic CSR.
+This year the CSR Centre in Bangladesh celebrates its ten year anniversary.
+Since it began in 2007, the centre has been promoting responsible business to strengthen local institutional capacity, raise awareness of CSR and serve as a champion for CSR adaptation and implementation in Bangladesh and globally.
+It is the only entity in the country which does research, policy advocacy, capacity building, training and programmes for strategic CSR.

 Bangladesh over the last forty years has come a long way in the development agenda – from its independence with growing privatization, expansions in infrastructure and markets, numerous economic and financial reforms as well as human capital development.
 Bangladesh was one of the few countries among the developing nations that have achieved most of the goals of MDGs now has initiated the 2030 Agenda for the Sustainable Development Goals (SDGs).
 Beside the Government the private sector supplement the progress through its business operations that have stimulated further growth by the provision of employment opportunities and creating a mass of vibrant workforce.

 In Bangladesh CSR Centre has developed a “National CSR Policy for Children” and drafting the “National CSR Guideline” under relevant Ministry of Government of Bangladesh with the support of development partners.
 The term CSR has been already introduced in the export oriented sectors due to international trade compliance and standards.
 It has created a remarkable example in the Ready Made Garment (RMG) sector in Bangladesh.
 The CSR Centre in partnership with BSCI (Business Social Compliance Initiatives) has been conducting intense training for managers in the RMG sector on Getting Started with BSCI; Fair remuneration & Decent Work; Occupational Health and Safety Management; Introduction to Social Management System; Grievance Mechanism etc.